NehaAr/neha.github.io/README.md

 12. Nominated as Full Member, Sigma Xi – The Scientific Research Honor Society, 2026
 13. Nominated As Senior IEEE Member for the year 2026
 14. Evaluator/Judge for IFORE 2026
+15. Nominated as ExCo committee member for APBioNet